ralphkb/sentinel-tickets/README.md

     - Average Rating

 ## Sponsor
-If you find value in this project, you can support the continued development by joining my Patreon! https://www.patreon.com/Ralphkb
+If you find value in this project, you can support the development by donating on my Patreon! https://www.patreon.com/Ralphkb
 You may also consider leaving a star, all support is welcome and really appreciated, thank you! ❤️

 ## Documentation